IsolatedSingularity/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Quantum cryptography
+  - Quantum algorithms
   - Quantum error correction
-  - Quantum information theory
+  - Quantum cryptography

 # Education to show in About widget
 education: